-It’s important to know furnace life expectancy because you don’t want it to break down in the middle of winter!
+It’s important to know furnace life expectancy because you don’t want it to break down in the middle of winter.
 Based on our professional experience, most heating systems last around 15–20 years.
-How long yours lasts depends on how often it runs and how often you’ve done regular maintenance.
+How long your heating system lasts depends on how often it runs and how often you’ve done regular maintenance.

 It’s hard to know exactly when your heating system will go out, but it will start to give you some signs when it’s failing.
-Some furnace replacement signs are more obvious than others but knowing what to look for can help you avoid any interruptions to your comfort.
+Some sings you need furnace replacement are more obvious than others, but knowing what to look for can help you avoid any interruptions to your comfort.

-We’ll review the top warning signs that your furnace is about to fail for good.
+We’ll review the top warning signs that your furnace is nearing the end of its lifespan or it’s time for replacement.
 And we’ll also give you some tips that will help you decide between repair and replacement.
 That way, you can make the best decision for your comfort and your budget.

 6 Warning Signs That Your Furnace is Failing